 500 Noches: This is the place in San Cristobal to try local Mexican cerveza artesanal (craft beer).
 It’s a trendy setting with well-trained staff who understands proper glassware and pours.
 500 Noches has a vast menu of craft beer that only includes Mexican brews, organized by region.
 For a craft beer local to Chiapas, start with one of the Tzotzil bottles.

-Café Bar Revolucion: This bar is usually rocking with their nightly live music that tends to start around 9:00 pm but gets bonus points for its craft beer.
-(Have you noticed we’re a little biased towards places with craft beer in San Cristobal de las Casas? 😉
+Café Bar Revolucion: This bar is usually rocking with their nightly live music that tends to start around 9:00 pm but Revolucion also gets bonus points for its craft beer.
+(Have you noticed we’re a little biased towards places with craft beer in San Cristobal de las Casas? 😉 )

 Bonus: Where to Stay in San Cristobal de las Casas

-There are some great value hotels and hostels in San Cristobal de las Casas.
-You can find some fantastic rooms throughout town in the under-$50 range.
-We recommend searching hotelscombined.com to find the best rates, as it searches all of the major booking sites to find the best price.
-Be sure to book a room before you arrive, particularly in high season, as all the best places do get reserved in advance.
+There are some great value hotels and hostels throughout San Cristobal de las Casas.
+But be sure to book a room before you arrive, particularly in high season, as all the best places do tend to get reserved in advance.
 We recommend finding somewhere within a half-mile walk from the center of town.
-Also, while traveling throughout Mexico it’s usually best to ensure your room has air conditioning.
+Also, often while traveling throughout Mexico it’s usually best to ensure your room has air conditioning.
 But this is not at all needed in San Cristobal de las Casas.
 Yet you may want to ensure that there is heating.
 It can get cold up here!